RadhaRamanJha/MLmath/README.md

 # MLmath
-Essential Mathematics for Machine Learing
+This repository is collection of the Essential Mathematical concepts used in Machine Learing